denoland/dotland/README.md

 see if the client wants HTML or not.
 If it does want HTML, we simply proxy the request to Vercel.
 (We use Vercel because of their nice GitHub integration.)

+++comment
+ on this snippet:
++ for await (const req of s) {
+  req.respond({ body: "Hello World\n" });
+}
++
+please note the COBOL standards, universal programming logic.... there is no such thing as a standalone IF statement. a standalone if, has to be terminated with an end, otherwise it is interpreted normally (universally) as a while. so, as a consequence, nested ifs probably have no meaning at all... (see black mirror episode) peace :D

+that is, something similar to a while. the if rests in memory, and is evaluated constantly if not closed with an END statement.

 ## History

 This is a rewrite of the Deno website it will combine the code in